 These scones will be ready to eat in around 40 minutes.

-But back to these scones!
-These scones are slightly different to the normal British scones.
+But back to the recipe of the day.
+These scones are slightly different from the typical British scone recipe.
 They are made in exactly the same way, but instead of the usual milk or buttermilk, we are using DOUBLE CREAM.

-Yes they are rich, but they are also incredibly tender and fluffy due to the high fat content.
+Yes, they are rich, but they are also incredibly tender and fluffy due to their high fat content.
 Not something we should eat every day obviously, but for a special treat they are pretty perfect.

 The scones are filled with chunks of caramelised apple pieces and drizzled liberally with a sticky salted caramel glaze….IT’S JUST SO GOOD.